 There’s a mystic appeal about the Himalayan mountain range and its various hill-stations that attracts every human being and successfully teases their curiosity by drawing them deeper into its surreal realms.
 Maybe the power to mesmerize lies in its towering mountains, the magnificent guardians and overseers of times so old.
 Maybe its beauty lies in its sparkling crystal clear rivers, seemingly subtle but relentless in their fury.
 Maybe it’s the populace, people with disarming smiles and welcoming arms, who embrace the outsiders and make them feel at home.
 Or maybe it’s the fresh mountain breeze that stimulates our minds and pulls us out of the darkest of abysses.
 And in this line of oft visited Himalayan towns like Shimla, Manali and Kullu comes McLeod Ganj, which is basically a suburb of the mountain town of Dharamshala.
-It is situated in the Kangra District of Himachal Pradesh.
+It is situated in the Kangra District and a popular option to holiday in Himachal Pradesh

 McLeodGanj: The Name